This book explores the nature of paradoxes in Lacanian psychoanalysis, how they can be approached in treatment and how they can be resolved.

 Chapter 9 Paradoxes without a solution

-Dr. Yehuda Israely is a clinical psychologist, psychoanalyst, and author based in Israel.
-He is director of the Moebius Institute in Tel-Aviv, and his previous publications include Lacanian Treatment: Psychoanalysis for Clinicians (Routledge).
+Yehuda Israely is a clinical psychologist, psychoanalyst and author based in Israel.
+He is Director of the Moebius Institute in Tel-Aviv, member of the Tel-Aviv Forum of the International Forums of the Lacanian Field and his previous publications include Lacanian Treatment: Psychoanalysis for Clinicians (Routledge).